-This was not intentional, but it’s been a heck of a week to do searches on Libya.
+Two links This was not intentional, but it’s been a heck of a week to do searches on Libya.
 I poked around and found a stunning slideshow of Roman ruins in the old city of Leptis Magna.
 They were published in the context of whether they might survive the war for independence, which has just taken a rather stunning turn with Gaddafi’s death.

 In less charged news, I’ve been learning a lot about starfish lately — including the fact that we’re supposed to call them sea stars, as they’re not fish.
 Either way… just saying.